 - come from applicants with a demonstrated financial need.

-Please review our criteria and rubric and the Science Network statement on diversity, equity, and inclusion.
+Please review the Science Network statement on diversity, equity, and inclusion.

 For resources on building community and taking action online, see our Scientist Advocacy Toolkit.

 Commitments of grant recipients

 All actions and events need to be completed and reported on within six months of receiving the grant.
 Activities should be documented through a write-up, with the welcome addition of photos, video, social media.

 Recipients will report back on the use of the funds and will share lessons learned with fellow scientists through avenues such as guest blog posts, online trainings, or other platforms.

 All recipients will remain an active member of the UCS Science Network for two years (an active member is one who has taken an action online or offline within the last year, or attended a training or event, and has not opted out from UCS Science Network emails.)